-Crite ria Indic ators ToC Outcomes 6.1 Any form of discrimination is prohibited.
-6.1.1 (C) A publicly available non-discrimination and equal opportunity policy is implemented in such a way to prevent discrimination based on ethnic origin, caste, national origin, religion, disability, gender, sexual orientation, gender identity, union membership, political affiliation or age.
+Criteria Indic ators ToC Outcomes 6.1 Any form of discrimination is prohibited. i 6.1.1 (C) A publicly available non-discrimination and equal opportunity policy is implemented in such a way to prevent discrimination based on ethnic origin, caste, national origin, religion, disability, gender, sexual orientation, gender identity, union membership, political affiliation or age.
 Human rights upheld; Safe and decent work 6.1.2.
 (C) Evidence is provided that workers and groups including local communities, women, and migrant workers have not been discriminated against.
 Evidence includes migrant workers' non-payment of recruitment fees.
 6.1.3 The unit of certification demonstrates that recruitment selection, hiring, access to training and promotion are based on skills, capabilities, qualities and medical fitness necessary for the jobs available.
 6.1.4 Pregnancy testing is not conducted as a discriminatory measure and is only permissible when it is legally mandated.
 Alternative equivalent employment is offered for pregnant women.

-Crite Criteria ators ToC Outcomes 6.1 Any form of discrimination is prohibited (Continued) 6.1.5 (C) A gender committee is in place specifically to raise awareness, identify and address issues of concern, as well as opportunities and improvements for women.
-There is evidence of equal pay for the same work scope for work of equal Human rights upheld; Safe and decent work value .
-6.2 Pay and conditions for staff and workers and for contract workers always meet at least legal or industry minimum standards and are sufficient to provide decent living wages (DLW) 6.2.2 (C) Applicable labour laws, union and/or other collective agreements and documentation of pay and conditions are available to the workers in national languages and explained to them in a language they understand.
-(C) Employment contracts and related documents detailing payments and conditions of employment (e.g. regular working hours, deductions, overtime, sick leave, holiday entitlement, maternity leave, reasons for dismissal, period of notice, etc. in compliance with national legal requirements) and payroll documents give accurate information on compensation for all work performed, including work done by family Human rights upheld; Safe and decent work members.
-6.2.3 (C) .
+Crite ria Indic ators ToC Outcomes 6.1 Any form of discrimination is prohibited (Continued) 6.1.5 (C) A gender committee is in place specifically to raise awareness, identify and address issues of concern, as well as opportunities and improvements for women.
+There is evidence of equal pay for work of equal value.
+Human rights upheld; Safe and decent work 6.2 Pay and conditions for staff and workers and for contract workers always meet at least legal or industry minimum standards and are sufficient to provide decent living wages (DLW) 6.2.1 6.2.2 6.2.3 (C) Applicable labour laws, union and/or other collective agreements and documentation of pay and conditions are available to the workers in national languages and explained to them in a language they understand.
+(C) Employment contracts and related documents detailing payments and conditions of employment (e.g. regular working hours, deductions, overtime, sick leave, holiday entitlement, maternity leave, reasons for dismissal, period of notice, etc. in compliance with national legal requirements) and payroll documents give accurate information on compensation for all work performed, including work done by family members.
+(C).
 There is evidence of legal compliance for regular working hours, deductions, overtime, sickness, holiday entitlement, maternity leave, reasons for dismissal, period of notice and other legal labour requirements.
+Human rights upheld; Safe and decent work